lebigot/realtime_annotate/README.rst

-- Any typed **digit** adds a **value** to (or changes the value of) the *last* annotation (for example, the inspired part at 00:00:47.2 in the screenshot above has value 2, meaning that this moment is "nicely inspired").
+- Any typed **digit** adds a **value** to (or changes the value of) the *last* annotation (for example, the inspired part at 00:00:47.2 in the first screenshot has value 2, meaning that this moment is "nicely inspired").

 - Existing annotations can also be **deleted**: the last annotation